-For users under 150 lb with, let’s say, less padding on their posterior quickly encountered the uncomfortable outline of the frame coming into contact with the pelvis and other bones.
-While users on the higher end of the weight scale, start to feel the hard sidings on the seat dig into their thighs and the frame poking into their backs before long.
+Users on the higher end of the weight scale start to feel the hard sidings on the seat, digging into their thighs and the frame poking into their backs before long.

 The seat’s uniformly flat surface tips ever so slightly forward.
 The result is an unnerving feeling.
 The chair can be challenging to get ”into” contrary to what we expect from a racing profile chair.

-Overall, the chair is comfortable for short periods, but anything beyond an hour and the Kinsal shows its true colors as unpleasant to use.
+Overall, the chair is comfortable for short periods, but anything beyond an hour on the Kinsal shows the true colors of the chair as unpleasant to use.

-The instructions aren’t the clearest though due to having been poorly translated from the source language but are enough to get the job done.
+The instructions aren’t the clearest due to having been poorly translated from the main language but are enough to get the job done.

-A number of the bolt holes were either misaligned or too small leading to a bit of brute force to get the chair together.
-In keeping with the rest of the chair, it appears the manufacturer opted to forego any quality assurance testing before shipping.
+Several bolt holes were either misaligned or too small leading to a bit of brute force to get the chair together.
+In keeping with the rest of the chair, it appears the manufacturer opted to do without any quality assurance testing before shipping.

 The Kinsal Gaming Chair ships with a 30-day no questions asked refund/exchange policy and a one-year free replacement warranty for ”non-artificial’’ damaged or defective parts.
 We presume ”non-artificial” refers to everything aside from the PU components.

 The Kinsal Gaming Chair strives for affordability while retaining a degree of quality as its most defining feature.
-The problem with this approach is that this inevitably leads to cut corners and a relative definition of quality.
+The problem with this approach is that this inevitably leads to cutting corners and a loose definition of quality.

-The Kinsal chair won’t blow you away by any stretch of the imagination and was overall a disappointment.
+The Kinsal chair won’t blow your mind by any stretch of the imagination and was overall a disappointment.